 So long as you stick to fish as tiny as they are, finding tank mates is an easy part of Sparkling Gourami care.
 They tend to squabble with each other.
 However they will ignore just about any other fish.

 In fact, Sparkling Gouramis are quite shy.
 So don’t house them with “large,” active fish like Tiger Barbs.
-They will intimidate them simply by dashing about constantly.
+They will intimidate them just by dashing about all of the time.
 Choose Guppies, small Tetras, and other peaceful similarly sized fish.

 Your Sparkling Gouramis may eat a baby shrimp or two.
-But Cherry Shrimp have so many young and they grow so quickly that they won’t be able to eat them all in a well planted tank!
+But Cherry Shrimp have so many young and they grow so fast that they won’t be able to eat them all in a well planted tank.

 Good Tank Mates for Sparkling Gouramis

 - Tetras, Livebearers, and other Small Community Fish

 Poor Tank Mates for Sparkling Gouramis

 - Larger Tetras and Barbs

 Sparkling Gouramis are what you call micro predators.
 This means that while tiny, they feed just on animal protein.
 Daphnia, blood worms, mosquito larvae, and other small invertebrates are what they mostly eat in nature.